Jimfarrugia/gatsby-portfolio/README.md

 The new site will use the Gatsby plugin, `gatsby-source-filesystem` to gather posts/projects data from local files written in markdown.

 #### Todo
-- [ ] Fix aspect ratio of thumbnails in 'nicotine calculator' project page.
+- [x] Fix aspect ratio of thumbnails in 'nicotine calculator' project page.
+- [x] Give yellow border to project image gallery thumbnails on :hover
 - [ ] Smooth-scroll when navigating to page elements.
 - [ ] Setup project demos + add links to markdown files.
 - [ ] Pages: